How to Write Horror Plots and Scenes

 However, doing this will let your brain reset after working so hard on your novel.

-Plot Checklist
+Horror Plot Checklist

-There are a lot of sensory details (sights, sounds, visual descriptions, etc.)
+There are a lot of sensory details (sights, sounds, visual descriptions, etc.) These sensory details contribute to atmosphere, not just description.

 There is information on the passing of time and/or place, whichever helps ground the reader in the world’s reality.

 All moments in the novel, and in each scene, work together to advance the plot.
+Further, each scene is filled with both inner and outer conflict.

 Whether you're writing a plot-driven thriller or a character-driven drama, the key to a memorable story lies in your ability to balance these elements effectively.